 Examples: Microsoft’s Horton and Neo Technology’s Neo4J

 Such databases are designed for applications that need fast application development processes.
-Here, key values gain prominence and are second to none.
+Here, key values gain prominence and are second to none (also consider checking out this perfect parcel of information for data science degree).

 Example: Basho Technologies’ Redis and Riak